Blog

 Discover More: Not All LIS Systems Are Created Equally

-The Legacy LIS Implementation Model: Sequential, Siloed, and Risk-Prone
+The Legacy LIS Model for Implementation: Sequential, Siloed, and Risk-Prone

-Incomplete Data Migration - Legacy LIS software vendors may import only minimal historical data, forcing staff to utilize multiple systems, at least for some time, after go-live.
+Incomplete Data Migration: Legacy LIS vendors may migrate only minimal historical data, forcing LIS staffing to access multiple systems after launch.

 White Paper: Transitioning from CoPath to LigoLab - A Seamless Path to LIS System Modernization

-The LigoLab Approach: Four Parallel Workstreams from Day One
+The LigoLab Approach to Lab Information System Implementation: Four Parallel Workstreams from Day One

-Day 1 Momentum: Fast Setup and Early Discovery
+Day One Momentum: Fast Setup and Early Discovery

-Within 48 hours of contract signing, your dedicated LigoLab LIS environment is provisioned.
+Within 48 hours of signing a contract, LigoLab configures a dedicated laboratory information system environment.
 A kickoff call aligns stakeholders, timelines, and next steps.
-Shortly after, LigoLab conducts an on-site domain discovery with every department to document workflows, identify inefficiencies, and create a detailed implementation blueprint.
+Shortly after, LigoLab conducts an on-site domain discovery with every department, documenting workflows, identifying inefficiencies, and creating a detailed implementation blueprint.

-Unlike the legacy model, this phase ensures every requirement and dependency is known upfront, preventing downstream surprises.
+Unlike the legacy LIS model, this identifies every requirement and dependency early, preventing unwelcome surprises later on.

 Discover More: Best Practices Guide - Managing LIS System Timelines for Vendor Research and Implementation

-- Configures the LIS system to match your current workflows, then optimizes them.
+- Configures the LIS system to align with current workflows, then optimizes them.

 - Trains superusers first in a live sandbox environment, then expands training to all staff.

-- Validates workflows continuously, ensuring that by go-live, the lab information system is already part of your team’s muscle memory.
+- Validates workflows continuously, ensuring that by go-live, the lab information system is already part of the team's muscle memory.

-Traditional laboratory information system vendors often configure the LIS software in isolation and provide training only near go-live, leaving staff underprepared.
+Legacy Difference: Traditional laboratory information system vendors often configure LIS software in isolation and provide training only near go-live, leaving staff underprepared and workflows unvalidated at launch.

 Workstream 2: Integration

-- Builds bi-directional connections to instruments, EHRs, laboratory billing systems, CSMs, reference labs, state reporting portals, and other third-party lab vendors.
+- Builds bidirectional (two-way) connections to lab instruments, electronic health records (EHRs), laboratory billing systems, client service modules (CSMs), reference laboratories, state reporting portals, and other third-party lab vendors related to operations.

-- Runs interface testing in parallel with LIS system configuration, so integrations are stable before launch.
+- Runs interface testing in parallel with LIS system configuration to ensure integrations are stable before launch.

 - Eliminates the "integration crunch" that plagues legacy go-lives.

-Interfaces are often developed last, creating cascading delays and forcing labs to use manual workarounds in the interim.
+Legacy Difference: Traditional LIS vendors often develop interfaces last, causing cascading delays and forcing labs to use manual workarounds until launch.

 Workstream 3: Data Migration